-The foregoing is in full agreement with the faithful teachings of the Two Messengers; and was also the teaching of the Present Truth for some time after the demise of the Epiphany Messenger.
-The above is a verbatim quotation from the March 15,1951 Herald of the Epiphany, so we feel justified in concluding that August Gohlke fully approved of it then.
+The foregoing is in full agreement with the faithful teachings of the Two Messengers; and was also the teaching of R. G. Jolly himself for sometime after the demise of the Epiphany Messenger.
+The above is a verbatim quotation from the March 15, 1951 Herald of the Epiphany published by RGJ, so we feel justified in concluding that he fully approved of it then.
 Our inserts in the article are clearly labeled.
-Self-evidently, the LHMM had not at that time invented another class of “the just” – a justified consecrated class in the Camp.
-Nor had they then discovered that the Epiphany Messenger had taught such a class.
+Self–evidently, RGJ had not at that time invented another class of “the just” – a justified consecrated class in the Camp.
+Nor had he then discovered that the Epiphany Messenger had taught such a class.

 Some of the groups ignore Brother Russell’s teaching of a class of consecrators “between the Ages” who, if faithful, will be rewarded in honor and service with the Ancient Worthies.
 (See Hebrews Chapter 11) They continue to teach the High Calling open to new consecrators – although they do teach correctly that Armageddon is imminent, etc. Apparently they have forgotten about this class of unbegotten consecrators here in the end of the Age.
 However, so far as we know, the Jehovah’s Witnesses and the Laymen’s Home Missionary Movement are the only groups who have invented a new class never taught by That Wise and Faithful Servant.
 The Witnesses do not claim support from That Servant for their invention; but the LHMM declares that the Messengers do support their notion – although they have been unable to produce anything from their writings to support their claim.
-Should they attempt a Class study of E. Vol. 4, and teach just what that book says, that would be error, according to their present teaching.
-The same would also be true for Tabernacle Shadows, because it also is silent on a class of consecrators in the Camp before the New Covenant is inaugurated.
+Should they attempt a Class study of Epiphany Vol. 4, and teach just what that book says, that would be error – according to RGJ’s present teaching.
+The same would also hold for Tabernacle Shadows, because it also is silent on a class of consecraters in the Camp before the New Covenant is inaugurated.

 Follows now a statement from E–3:108: “The Little Flock comes out from under this merit by the completion of its sacrificial death; the Great Company by the completion of its constrained death.”
 (And, while the latter are in Azazel’s hands, they persistently pursue a “path of error”—James 5:20, Dia.; they can no longer distinguish clearly between truth and error, which causes them to lead others astray with them—JJH)

-These elementary truths should protect all in the Household of Faith who have “good and honest hearts” from such gross errors now emanating from these two groups – the Witnesses and the LHMM – who are flagrantly mixing the Two Distinct Salvation, the Resurrection of the Just and Unjust, as described at the outset of this article.
+These elementary truths should protect all in the Household of Faith who have “good and honest hearts” from such gross errors now emanating from these two groups the Witnesses and the Laymen’s Home Missionary Movement – who are flagrantly mixing the Two Distinct Salvations, the Resurrection of the Just and Unjust, as described at the outset of this article.
 The LHMM also mixes the imputative Merit for the Faith class, and the applied Merit for the Restitution class.
-According to them, the Camp now receives tentative justification – a faith justification that requires the imputation of Christ’s Merit to give it any validity; whereas, the Camp never receives the imputative Merit – either now or during the Kingdom.
-When the New Covenant is inaugurated that will be an actual application of the Merit.
-Thus, they not only mix the Two Distinct Salvations, but they also pervert the doctrine of the Merit as they grossly revolutionize against the teaching of That Servant on the Merit of Christ for the Faith class now, and for the world of mankind in the Kingdom.
-They now teach that all who accept Christ in the Kingdom will be of the Household of Faith during a works dispensation!
+According to RGJ, the Camp now receives tentative justification – a faith justification that requires the imputation of Christ’s Merit to give it any validity; whereas, the Camp never receives the imputative Merit – either now or during the Kingdom.
+When the New Covenant is inaugurated there will be an actual application of the Merit.
+Thus, RGJ not only mixes the Two Distinct Salvations, but he also perverts the doctrine of the Merit as he grossly revolutionizes against the teaching of That Servant on the Merit of Christ – for the Faith class now, and for the world of mankind in the Kingdom.
+He is now teaching that all who accept Christ in the Kingdom will be of the Household of Faith, during a works dispensation!